stichtingsem/ecosystem/documentation/technical-infrastructure.md

 So in total we will have a limitted list of parties in one region.
 The parties will know the other parties by the [SEM Directory](..\SEM-Party-Directory.md)

+##  Api authentication
+For more infoemation on authentication and authorization: See [API authentication](API-authentication.md)

 # More detailed